Grade 1:2 - Bars & Time Signatures

 Bars & Time Signatures

-The stave is split into groups of notes, usually either groups of 2, 3 or 4 crotchets worth.
-These groups are called bars (or measures in US), and separated by the bar line, shown by the vertical lines across the stave below.
-Each bar will have the same value of notes in it.
+To neatly write music, the stave is split into groups of notes, in Grade 1, this will be either groups worth 2, 3 or 4 crotchets (quater notes).
+These groups are called bars (or measures), and separated by the bar line.

 Time Signatures

-So a 4/4 time signature means that each bar has the value of 4 quarter notes (or crotchets).
-This doesnt mean you have to use quarter notes, you can use any notes with equivalent values and we are going to look at this in the next sections.
+A 4/4 time signature means that each bar has the value of 4 quarter notes or crotchets.
+This doesn’t mean you have to use quarter notes, you can use any notes with equivalent values and we are going to look at this in the next section.

-4/4 is the most common time signature, it is also called common time, and sometimes represented by the symbol below - this is an old symbol that is still in use sometimes today, it is not a letter C.
+4/4 is the most common time signature, it is also called common time, and sometimes represented by this symbol (C) - this is an old symbol that is still in use today, it is not a letter C.

 If you want to practice any of the techniques in these lessons, download the workbook below, it contains questions for each lesson as well as answers so you can check your progress.
 See you in the next one!